multiverse-os/multiverse-development/host/installer/README.md

 - [ ] Setup router vms and networking
   - Ideally using portal gun
   - Waiting for vsock replacement for qemu bridges
+- [ ] Set up paths for copying files better instead of cd-ing
 - [ ] Make interactive TUI
   - Use [https://github.com/AlecAivazis/survey]()
 - ...?